Jewell and area

 The back of a store building that had been brought from Callanan (a settlement located between Jewell and Ellsworth and a mile south, just east of Tim Holt's residence - Learn more about Callanan) during the winter of 1881-1882 was the first school of the newly formed town of Jewell.
 It was located on Main Street of the Original Jewell (now called Jewell Street in the NW portion of town).
 The next year, Jewell Independent District was organized and moved into a building south of the tracks (New Jewell).
 This building was across the street from where the former Catholic Church was located.

-on the back or west side was constructed in 1905.
-This was located
+The addition on the back or west side was constructed in 1905.
+This

-in the second block south of the old tracks (north of Division Street,
+was located in the second block south of the old tracks (north of Division

 In 1925, when Jewell Lutheran College was discontinued, the school district bought its entire campus layout on the west edge of town.